Why carbon sequestration? How can it help us reduce greenhouse gas (GHG) emissions?

-Spend time in one of Marin’s state or local parks to experience how protected open space is actively sequestering carbon while providing recreational opportunities to Californians.
-Learn more at Marin County Parks and at the National Parks Service (Point Reyes National Seashore).
+Have fun and experience how protected open space is actively storing carbon.
+Spend time in one of Marin's state or local parks.
+Explore outdoor options at Marin County Parks and National Parks Service (Point Reyes National Seashore).

 Marin Carbon Project